jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

       with self.assertRaises(Exception):
           raise Exception

 the terminal shows all tests are passing.

-To review, the assertRaises_ :ref:`method<functions>` checks that the code in its context raises the :ref:`Exception<errors>` it is given.
+The assertRaises_ :ref:`method<functions>` checks that the code in its context raises the :ref:`Exception<errors>` it is given.

 refactor: make it better
 #################################################################################